Fluoride in Well Water: Levels, Risks & Treatment

 What filter removes fluoride?

-Reverse osmosis (90–95% removal) and activated alumina (up to 90%).
+Reverse osmosis (90–95% removal), activated alumina (up to 90%), and bone char (up to 90%).
 Standard carbon filters do not remove fluoride[7].

 Is fluoride in well water bad for babies?